Alzheimer's & Dementia

 No competitor combines:

-- Comprehensive ADL tracking (6 domains + behaviors)
+- Comprehensive ADL tracking plus dementia-specific behavioral logging.

-- Cross-disease comorbidity tracking (8 modules in one platform)
+- Cross-disease comorbidity tracking in one platform instead of a dementia-only silo.

 Implementation Requirements